Presidency of Dmitry Medvedev: Anti-corruption efforts

 On 13 April 2010, Medvedev signed presidential decree No. 460 which introduced the National Anti-Corruption Strategy, a midterm government policy, while the plan is updated every two years.
-The new strategy stipulated increased fines, greater public oversight of government budgets and sociological research.National Anti-Corruption Strategy (Approved by Decree of the President of the Russian Federation №460 of 13 April 2010) Website of the President of Russia.
-According to Georgy Satarov, president of the Indem think tank, the latest decree "probably reflected Medvedev's frustration with the fact that the 2008 plan had yielded little result."
+The new strategy stipulated increased fines, greater public oversight of government budgets and sociological research.
+According to Georgy Satarov, president of the Indem think tank, the decree "probably reflected Medvedev's frustration with the fact that the 2008 plan had yielded little result."

-In July 2010, the U.S. State Department praised Medvedev's anti-corruption measures, saying that "President Medvedev has made anti-corruption efforts one of the priorities for his administration.
-President Medvedev has declared that Russia cannot compete with other countries on the world stage unless it stems and reverses the tide of corruption in Russian society, from the top governmental level to ordinary societal interactions".

 In January 2011, President Medvedev admitted that the government had so far failed in its anti-corruption measures.

 On 4 May 2011, Medvedev continued his anti-corruption efforts by signing the Federal Law On Amendments to the Criminal Code and the Code of Administrative Offences of the Russian Federation to Improve State Anti-Corruption Management.
 The bill raised fines for corruption to up to 100 time the amount of the bribe given or received, with the maximum fine being 500 million rubles ($18.3 million).